Subscribe & Save - Get 12% OFF

 Complete protein is protein that contains all nine essential amino acids.
 This means that when your body breaks the protein down into amino acids, it has all the building blocks it needs to make any type of protein cell in your body.

 Now, if the protein is incomplete, it does NOT contain all the essential amino acids.
 This means your body will have to draw from its existing stores of amino acids to fill in the missing pieces.
 That is, if you even have enough stores.
-And, if you are consistently eating only incomplete protein sources, that might be difficult for your body.

-This can make protein synthesis less efficient, and much longer to complete.
-This may slow down your digestion of the protein.
 If you usually rely on plant-based protein sources, it’s important to check which amino acids they are lacking, and find a way to supplement those amino acids into your diet.

 Based on this evidence, we usually opt for protein from animal sources as our preferred protein sources.
 But even though animal proteins are considered an easy to digest protein, some sources are better than others when it comes to digestibility.